Scanpy PBMC quickstart#

 Audience:

-• Single-cell researchers who already use Scanpy and want a model-focused baseline workflow.
+• Single-cell researchers and analysts who already use Scanpy and want the shortest baseline path from AnnData to a learned embedding.

 Prerequisites: